top of page

 Contact number for the Designated Safeguarding Lead and Prevent Officer: 07792165625

-Names of First Aiders: Scott Wilson, Charlie Townsend
+Names of First Aiders: Charlie Townsend

 Purpose and scope of policy